dk/Prima/README.md

 Solaris
 -------

-Download and install Oracle Developer Studio as perl there is compiled with cc, not gcc.
+Download and install Oracle Developer Studio as the vendor-provided perl is compiled with cc, not gcc

 Cygwin
 ------